fardeen-ahmed/Bug-bounty-Writeups/README.md

 ## Software and Data Integrity Failure

-<a href="https://blog.dixitaditya.com/pwningaserverusingmarkdown">Pwning a Server using Markdown</a>
+| Software failure |<a href="https://blog.dixitaditya.com/pwning-a-server-using-markdown">Pwning a Server using Markdown</a>

 <a href="https://hackerone.com/reports/1596663">Admin can create a hidden admin account which even the owner can not detect and remove and do administrative actions on the application.</a>